VirtoCommerce/vc-module-export/README.md

 ### Select Data For Export

-The system allows to select data for export using two approaches:
+The system allows to specify data for export, advanced filtering is available.

-1. Select ALL data;
-1. Select data using the advanced filter.

 ![Select data for export](docs/media/screen-select-data-for-export.png)